Review: Anastasia at the Sydney Lyric – History, myth and spectacle

 There are few stories in modern history that blur the line between fact and fiction quite like that of Grand Duchess Anastasia Romanov.
 The brutal execution of the Russian royal family in 1918 at the hands of Bolshevik revolutionaries is one of the most documented tragedies of the 20th century.

-Yet, for decades, another narrative persisted, a tantalising possibility that one young princess had somehow escaped.
+Yet, for decades, another narrative persisted: the tantalising possibility that one young princess had somehow escaped.

-It is this enduring legend, part history and part “fake news” long before the term existed, that underpins Anastasia, now playing at the Sydney Lyric Theatre.
-The musical draws on the legend of survival, reinvention and identity, creating a sweeping theatrical experience that is equal parts romance, adventure and historical fantasy.
+It is this legend, part history and part “fake news” long before the term existed, that underpins Anastasia, now playing at the Sydney Lyric Theatre.
+The musical draws on the story of survival, creating a sweeping theatrical experience that is equal parts romance, adventure and historical fantasy.

-Spoiler alert: Modern science has since closed the door on the mystery.
-DNA testing conducted on remains discovered in 1991 and again in 2007 confirmed definitively that Anastasia and all members of the Romanov family were killed in 1918.
+Spoiler alert: DNA testing conducted on remains discovered in 1991 and again in 2007 confirmed definitively that Anastasia and all members of the Romanov family were killed in 1918.
 The truth, it seems, is far less romantic than the legend.
 But as this production proves, why let facts get in the way of a good story?

 And it is a good story.

-At its core, Anastasia is not really about whether the princess survived.
-Instead, it focuses on a pair of opportunistic Russians who attempt to pass off a young woman – any young woman! – as the lost duchess in order to claim a reward from the last surviving Romanov, the Dowager Empress.
-The narrative cleverly weaves themes of identity, memory and belonging, allowing the audience to suspend disbelief and invest in the emotional journey.
+At its core, Anastasia is about a pair of opportunistic Russians -scamsters in our moden age – who attempt to pass off a young woman as the lost duchess in order to claim a reward from the last surviving Romanov, the Dowager Empress.
+The narrative cleverly weaves themes of identity, memory and belonging.

 One of the standout elements of this production is its stagecraft.
 The use of modern video projection to transform the stage at every turn is both clever and highly effective.
-Rather than relying solely on traditional set changes, the production seamlessly blends digital backdrops with physical scenery, creating a fluid sense of movement across time and place.
+Rather than relying solely on traditional set changes – today’s audiences don’t have the time or patience – the production swiftly blends digital backdrops with physical scenery, creating a fluid sense of movement across time and place.

-From the grandeur of imperial St Petersburg to the vibrancy of Paris, the transitions are smooth and often breathtaking.
+From the grandeur of imperial St Petersburg to the vibrancy of Paris, the transitions are smooth and impressive.
 The projections don’t overwhelm the action; instead, they enhance it, becoming an integral part of the storytelling.
-It’s a reminder of how far theatre technology has come—and how effectively it can be used when placed in the service of narrative rather than spectacle alone.
+It’s a reminder of how far theatre technology has come, and how effectively it can be used when placed in the service of narrative rather than spectacle alone.

 In many ways, this visual approach is one of the defining strengths of the show.
 It keeps the pacing tight, maintains audience engagement, and adds a cinematic quality that suits the sweeping nature of the story.